-Those with user rights belong to the NerveCenter Users (Windows NT) or neusers (UNIX) group.
-They perform such tasks as monitoring NerveCenter alarms, and resetting alarms.
+Those with user rights belong to the NerveCenter Users (ncusers) group.
+They perform such tasks as monitoring and resetting NerveCenter alarms.
 They cannot modify the NerveCenter database, for example, by making changes to nodes, property groups, polls, masks, or alarms.